-The biography, life, and accomplishments of Chris Bumstead
+The biography, life, and accomplishments of five-time Classic Physique Olympia Champ Chris Bumstead

 Chris Jonathan Bumstead is a Canadian IFBB Classic Physique professional bodybuilder born on February 2, 1995 in Ottawa, Ontario.
-He is the current and 4x Classic Physique Olympia champion earning first place in 2019 when he dethroned Breon Ansley, then continuing to win in 2020, 2021, and 2022 consecutively.
-He was also a featured athlete in the feature film documentary Generation Iron 3.
+He is the current and 5x Classic Physique Olympia champion earning first place in 2019 when he dethroned Breon Ansley, then continuing to win consecutively in 2020, 2021, 2022 and 2023.
+He was also a featured star in the feature film documentary Generation Iron 3.

 Full Name: Chris Bumstead (Classic Physique Bodybuilder)

 |Weight||Height||Date Of Birth|

 Chris Bumstead was born 1995 in Ontario, Canada.
 Growing up, he played multiple sports where he learned that in order to be the best, he had to train on his personal time.
 By going to the gym to perfect his craft, he learned valuable lessons in health and fitness that have transitioned into his bodybuilding career.
 Chris spent hours working out in the gym and ever since, he has been in love with it.

 Chris Bumstead has been working out for years and thought he started to develop what he thought was a “good physique” It wasn’t until he met his sister’s (Melissa Valliere) boyfriend (now husband), Iain Valliere, that stuff started to change for him.
 Ian told Chris that he could compete and become a great competitor in the sport.

 Chris has stated: “He was and still is a huge mentor to me.
 Iain inspired me to step on stage and coached me through the process.”

 Chris Bumstead stepped on stage for the first time as a bodybuilding in 2014, which would be his first show.
 He was hooked after his first bodybuilding competition.
 He knew he found his niche at that point, knowing that he had what it took to compete at the highest of levels.

 A lot of Chris Bumstead’s inspiration comes from golden age bodybuilders.
 He makes sure to keep his waist and core tight with lean muscle mass.
 He hopes to replicate their legacy one day and this path he is on certainly lends credence to his hopes.